publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schII/ptA/m__us_usc_t50_s2523.md

             (J) mechanisms to ensure that each national security laboratory has full and complete access to all weapons data to enable a rigorous peer-review process to support the annual assessment of the condition of the nuclear weapons stockpile required under [section 2525 of this title][/us/usc/t50/s2525];

-            (K) mechanisms for allocating funds for activities under the stockpile management program required by [section 2524 of this title][/us/usc/t50/s2524], including allocations of funds by weapon type and facility; and
+            (K) mechanisms for allocating funds for activities under the stockpile management program required by [section 2524 of this title][/us/usc/t50/s2524], including allocations of funds by weapon type and facility;

-            (L) for each of the five fiscal years following the fiscal year in which the report is submitted, an identification of the funds needed to carry out the program required under [section 2524 of this title][/us/usc/t50/s2524].
+            (L) for each of the five fiscal years following the fiscal year in which the report is submitted, an identification of the funds needed to carry out the program required under [section 2524 of this title][/us/usc/t50/s2524];

+            (M) the status, plans, activities, budgets, and schedules for carrying out the stockpile responsiveness program under [section 2538b of this title][/us/usc/t50/s2538b]; and

+            (N) for each of the five fiscal years following the fiscal year in which the report is submitted, an identification of the funds needed to carry out the program required under [section 2538b of this title][/us/usc/t50/s2538b].

         (2)